-Our first volume, Home Grown, is a design proposal and collection of essays that interrogates the limit and logic of self-sufficiency in the realm of urban food systems.
+Our first volume, Homegrown, is a design proposal and collection of essays that interrogates the limit and logic of self-sufficiency in the realm of urban food systems.
 We demonstrate that it is technically feasible to grow enough food within New York City’s political boundary to provide 2,500 nutritious calories to 8.5 million people.
 However, we’ve discovered the impracticality – even the absurdity – of such technological fix that would require enormous amounts of space and energy and produce a limited variety of foodstuffs.
 We also recognize that the major issue is of distribution rather than supply: there is already more than enough food in the United States to feed everyone nutritiously, yet even in NYC, 1.3 million people remain food insecure.

 Essentially, this volume uses food systems to redesign the city and to forge more equitable relationships between producers and consumers, local farms and the city government, urban populations and the hinterland, and communities of varied socio-economic backgrounds.
 The hope for this project is to be a repository of information; a physical bridge between the various disciplines: designers to community advocates; artists and policy makers; the farmer, the student, and curious reader.